 With the advent of modern science this process of hopeful-elimination, with the potential of death, began to change.
 Instead of ingesting or applying a potentially dangerous “remedy,” scientists now test remedies scientifically to analyze their effect.
 They look to single out the enzyme(s) or nutrient(s) that make these remedies work (if they work) in the first place.
 They can then begin to synthesize these chemicals into a more potent and effective form; this is the basis of modern medicine.
 Many miracles of science have come from this process from preventive to sometimes curative processes.

-Related Article: Low-Sodium May Not Lead To Low Blood Pressure
+Related Article: Low Sodium vs. Low Blood Pressure

 The above picture shows a comparison of [prescription, OTC, and pseudo-scientific remedies vs. the Health by Principle supplement line.
 Note: though, some prescription, and OTC pain killers, may lessen migraine symptoms, the side effects caused by these painkillers tend to outweigh the benefits of temporary symptom relief.